-He also serves as the campus faculty representative for the Nobel Peace Prize Forum, co-hosted each year by Augsburg College, and bringing Nobel laureates such as Jimmy Carter, Shirin Ebadi, Wangari Maathai, Mohammad Yunus, and Tawakkol Karman to campus.
+He also serves as the campus faculty representative for the Nobel Peace Prize Forum, co-hosted each year by Augsburg University, and bringing Nobel laureates such as Jimmy Carter, Shirin Ebadi, Wangari Maathai, Mohammad Yunus, and Tawakkol Karman to campus.

 Research and Scholarship